j-i-l/vim-config/README.md

 ## Vim plugins

 #### [pathogen](1)
-is quite usefull to handle plugins.
+is quite useful to handle plugins.

 To install: